 Prevention educational programs on risk reduction, awareness, safety planning, and bystander skills relating to sexual assault, dating/domestic violence, sexual exploitation, and stalking are held at various venues on campus, including residence halls and through social media platforms.
 These programs are sponsored by the resident assistants and other student affairs staff.
-Johnson & Wales on-campus counselors, the Gender Equity Center and community organizations have participated in these programs
+Johnson & Wales on-campus counselors; the Bridge Center for Diversity, Equity & Social Justice (including the former Gender Equity Center); and community organizations have participated in these programs